zhangzhongnan928/Prediction-Markets-Tapp/README.md

     - The NFT tapp cards for owner: Yes $1, No $1, share to earn, withdraw money

 2. **Technical:**
-    - An ERC-721 (NFT) contract is issued upon the user’s first interaction (bet or share).
+    - An ERC-721 (NFT) contract is issued upon the prediction is created by tBot.
-    - The NFT holds metadata such as the user’s accumulated winnings and any referral fees collected from sharing.

 ### Finalizing and Settling Bets:
 1. **User Flow:**